twitch0001/twitch0001/README.md

 #### Software
 I have experience with: Docker, docker-compose, Prometheus, Grafana & some experience with RabbitMQ .
 I am willing to learn Kubernetes or anything else required.

+### Data
+- Comfortable with SQL
+- Experience deploying, maintaining and using PostgreSQL
+- Experience with: Redis, Cassanda & Elasticsearch

 ### Extra
 📫 Contact: